kcritch/whippet/README.md

-# whippet
+# WHIP IT
-A Node / Gulp boilerplate
+A node boilerplate.